MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-monitoring-modes.md

     To make monitoring more efficient, configure a dedicated pool of Management Servers, as described in [Configuring SQL Server Monitoring Pool](ssmp-sql-server-monitoring-pool.md).

+    The following protocols are supported by this mode:

+    - TCP/IP

+    - Named Pipes

 - **Mixed monitoring mode**

     This monitoring mode supports SQL on Windows only.